ljvmiranda921/burnout-barometer/docs/usage.md

 ```

 Let's break this down into components:
-- **The burnout barometer slash command** (`/barometer`): this could be anything,
+- **The burnout barometer slash command** (`/barometer`): this could be anything
-    depending on how you set-up your Slack application, but we highly-recommend
+    depending on how you set-up your Slack application.
+However, we highly-recommend
-    using `/barometer` since that we'll be using throughout the documentation.
+    using `/barometer` for consistency throughout the documentation.
 - **Your "mood-level," an integer between 1-5** (`5`): we use this to assign a
     quantitative health-measurement throughout all event logs.
 Check the next
     section on our recommended approach in assigning numbers to moods.